-This Code is intended to support high standards of governance, through the promotion of constructive and responsible engagement by all those involved, underpinned by culture of trust, together with a shared commitment to equity, integrity and respect for others.
+Through accountability and transparency, this Code of Conduct aims to promote constructive, effective and responsible engagement with and by all those involved, underpinned by a culture of trust and a shared commitment to equity, equality, and integrity as well as respect for others.

-The Code of Conduct provides operational guidance, together with the standards of conduct and integrity with which Unitaid's Board Constituencies and individual Governance Officials are expected to perform their duties.
-The Code focuses on interactions within Unitaid's governance bodies as well as interactions between Governance Officials and the Secretariat.
-It is expected that all such interactions (whether within the Board, in relations between Board and Secretariat, and between Secretariat and Board) will be respectful and characterized by a willingness, on the part of all those involved, to identify solutions and common ground, in the interests of attaining the best outcomes for global health.
+This Code of Conduct provides operational guidance and standards of conduct with which Unitaid's Board Constituencies and individual Governance Officials are expected to perform their responsibilities and duties.

+The Code provides guidance in terms of interactions within Unitaid's governance bodies and between Governance Officials and the Secretariat, and with stakeholders external to Unitaid with which there are communications and relationships.
+It is expected that all such interactions (whether within the Board, in relations between Board and Secretariat, between Secretariat and Board and with stakeholdrs) will be respectful, thoughtful and characterized by a willingness, on the part of all those involved, to identify solutions and reach common ground in the interests of attaining the best outcomes for Unitaid's purpose and mission within global health.

 Unitaid Secretariat staff, as WHO staff members, are subject to WHO staff rules and regulations1 as well as to the WHO Code of Ethics and Professional Conduct2.
-Unitaid staff also benefit from WHO's institutional safeguarding framework.
+Unitaid staff also benefit from the